 It goes without saying that sales and marketing are the cornerstones of every business’ revenue.
-What can be more complex, however, is knowing which retail strategies are most effective and how best to implement them.
+What can be more complex, however, is knowing which are the best retail strategies and how to implement them effectively.
 In this article, we will introduce 8 retail strategies that will revolutionize your sales game.

 Opening a store, online or high street, and simply waiting for customers to walk in and buy your product is a sure way to close a retail business.
 On the high street, competitors are drawing their customers in with sales and attractive window displays on either side of your business.
 Online, without a sales strategy, your store will disappear among the millions of other online retailers offering lower prices, better quality, and overseas shipping.

 Employing efficient sales techniques and strategies will not only grow your potential customer base but also increase sales conversions and thus revenue.
 There is a reason why B2C businesses allocate an average of 13.7% of their revenue to marketing budgets and B2B businesses allocate 6.7% (being that they need to reach a smaller number of customers as they sell in bulk).
 To put that into perspective, in March 2021, it was calculated that the amount spent on advertising in the United Kingdom alone would reach 26 billion GBP in 2022, with it forecast to surpass 29 billion GBP by 2024.